tim0git/terraform-aws-gameday-template/README.md

 You can create this with `make aurora_serverless`

-Again this has been set up as a postgres db, but you can change the values here to mysql and we have left the comments just as we did for rds.
+Again this has been set up as a postgres db, but you can change the values here to mysql, and we have left the comments just as we did for rds.

 `production/us-east-1/database/aurora/terragrunt.hcl`